 Why you will love this recipe:

-- This is a bakery style cookie recipe that is decadent enough to serve to guests at holidays such as Easter, Mother's Day, Father's Day, Valentine's Day, bridal showers or baby showers, but are also good enough to serve any time.
+- This is a bakery style cookie recipe that is decadent enough to serve to guests at holidays and events like Easter, Mother's Day, or Father's Day, but also good enough to serve any time.

 - They freeze really well so are a great meal prep option.

-- Strawberries - fresh strawberries give these cookies the most incredible flavour plus a beautiful pink color.
-I recommend using fresh strawberries rather than frozen strawberries or freeze dried strawberries for this cookie recipe.
+- Strawberries - fresh strawberries give these strawberry cheesecake cookies the most incredible flavour plus a beautiful pink colour.
+I recommend using fresh strawberries rather than frozen strawberries.

-- Cream cheese - cream cheese is used to make the most delicious vanilla cheesecake filling for these homemade cookies.
-Be sure to use plain, unflavoured cream cheese for the filling.
-If you are dairy free use a dairy free or vegan cream cheese substitute.
+- Cream cheese - cream cheese is used to make the most delicious vanilla cheesecake filling.
+Be sure to use plain, unflavoured cream cheese.

-- Butter - butter is used to give these cookies the most delectable soft and fluffy shortbread cookie texture.
-Be sure to use unsalted butter when making these cookies.
-If you are dairy free use a vegan butter or dairy free butter substitute.
+- Butter - this is used to give these cookies the most delectable soft and fluffy shortbread cookie texture.
+Be sure to use unsalted butter.

-- Cane sugar - cane sugar gives these cookies the perfect sweet taste.
+- Cane sugar - this gives these cookies the perfect sweet taste.
 I have not tried this recipe with any other granulated sweeteners so can't guarantee that any swaps would work out.

 - Eggs - eggs help these cookies rise and turn out extra light and fluffy.
 I have not tried this recipe with any egg replacements or egg substitutes and can't guarantee they would work out.

-- Flour - these cookies are made with all purpose flour to give them that perfect bakery style cookie texture.
-If you are gluten free you can use a gluten free all purpose flour instead.
+- All purpose flour - these cookies are made with all purpose flour to give them that perfect bakery style texture.
+If you are gluten free you can use a gluten-free all purpose flour instead.

 To make the cream cheese filling:

-In a bowl, use a whisk or hand mixer (depending how hard your cream cheese is) to mix the cream cheese with the cane sugar until smooth and combined.
+Step 1: In a bowl, use a whisk or hand mixer (depending how hard your cream cheese is) to mix the cream cheese and the cane sugar together until they are smooth and combined.

 To make the cookies: